hyundai-robotics/doc-svtool-change/1-intro/3-operations.md

 {% hint style="info" %}
 - *Spot Gun Configuration (Required only when using spot welding)
-    - Assign the tool number, auxiliary axis number, and welding controller number corresponding to each gun number.
+    - Assign the tool number, additional axis number, and welding controller number corresponding to each gun number.
     - Servo tool parameters can be configured only for gun numbers defined in this setting.
 {% endhint %}